 In safe moments, he shared the emotional and physical torture he endured as a little boy.
 He shared how his addiction had changed him.
-How, because he could not control himself, he had to control everything around him.
-How prison had taught him to hate other races.
-To survive, you had to team up.
-So, that is what he did.
-I asked him if he truly felt hatred in his heart.
-He said no. It was simply all he had known.
-But, given a chance to set it aside, if only for a moment, he did so with heartbreaking ease.
-He built a life pretending to hate to survive.
+How, because he could not control himself, he attempted to control everything around him.
+He shared how prison had taught him to hate people of other races.
+I asked him if he genuinely felt hatred in his heart.
+He said no. It was all he had known.
+But, given a chance to set it aside, he did so with heartbreaking ease, if only for a moment.

 If you had been born to a family that never showed you love, that taught you to fight or be humiliated and beaten, might you also suffer enough to hate?

 If ever malevolence were real, it would exist at the moment we respond to hatred with fear.
 The self-protective metamorphosis of fear into self-righteousness is what hatred yearns for.
 Like us all, it wants to be known.
 Hatred and self-righteousness are both defenses against what scares us.
 They are brothers.

 I realize it’s easier said than done, this not responding fearfully when people act like evil shits.
 It’s going to happen.
 But, we have to remember what we know as quickly as possible and redirect our efforts toward what we know works.
 The only remedy for hate is love.

 One of the things that make being human so exacting is the realization that it is love for those who challenge us most that can make the most difference for us and the world we live in.

 We are living through an era now where those who understand this are called to live it.
 Explaining how wrong others are while gently massaging each other’s indignation is part of the problem…the part we can control.
 Preaching (whether it be religious, spiritual, or philosophical) doesn’t help.
 Nor does teasing and ridicule.